bbandic1/WebScraping/README.md

-# Web Scraping with BeautifulSoup
+# Web Scraping

-Python scripts are designed to scrape articles from portals like Klix.ba and Universitry PDF Archives.
+The Python scripts are designed to scrape articles from portals like Klix.ba and Universitry PDF Archives.
 It uses the `requests` library to fetch web pages and `BeautifulSoup` from `bs4` to parse the HTML content.

 Adding to that, there is a Python script implemented with `Selenium` for Web scraping spacifically dynamic HTML code.
 Dynamic HTML code can't be scraped with `BeautifulSoup`.

 A JSON Format Code is also included that is needed for the specific scraped data.

+The current provided code is not the final version.

-## Code Summary for Klix
+## Code Summary for Klix.ba

 1. **Imports**: The script imports necessary libraries for web scraping, JSON handling, data manipulation, and HTML processing.